 A couple of years ago, Fiat-Chrysler killed off all of its car models except for the Charger, 300, and Challenger.
 Last summer, Ford announced that it, too, will discontinue all sedans and car lines except for the Mustang.
 General Motors followed suit, and the Buick Lacrosse, Chevy Malibu and Impala, and various Cadillac sedans will soon go bye-bye.
 Even the Accord and Camry are having a hard time finding buyers, with Toyota's RAV4 outselling the Camry for the first time ever.
 In 2017, sales of the Hyundai Sonata dropped by a third over the previous year, and sales of the Ford Fusion were torpedoed by 21 percent.

 So why are traditional sedan cars no longer popular?
+What's driving these changes (no pun intended)?
 We'll take a look at the reasons cited by automakers.

-Gas prices are down, and trend lines always show that when gas prices are down, sales of fuel-efficient cars go down.
-Gas prices topped out around $4/gallon in many parts of the country in 2012 and are hovering around $2.50-2.75/gallon now.
-That means it costs a third less to fill up your vehicle than it did a few years ago, and when gas is cheap, people don't feel bad about giving up fuel efficiency.
+Overall, that means it costs about a third less to fill up your vehicle than it did a few years ago, and when gas is cheap, people don't feel bad about giving up fuel efficiency.

 Crossovers, pickups, and SUVs are getting better fuel economy than they ever have before.
 A Ford Explorer that would have had a V8 10 years ago is now more likely to have an EcoBoost V6 that puts out 300-plus horsepower and gets 25 mpg on the highway.
 The Dodge Ram, equipped with the EcoDiesel engine, can squeeze out 27 mpg out on the road, and minivans have been able to turn in that sort of fuel economy for some time.
 This all makes a sedan less of an attractive option.

-A big sedan is roomy and comfortable, but crossovers, SUVs, and trucks are just more practical all the way around, as anyone who has ever tried to haul a couch or a washing machine can attest.
+Have you ever had to haul a couch or a washing machine and tried to do it with a car?
+A big sedan is roomy and comfortable, but crossovers, SUVs, and trucks are just more practical all the way around.
 Plus, drivers like the higher seating, enhanced visibility, ease of entry and exit, and overall ruggedness of trucks.